NovogasShops is reader-supported. When you make purchases using links on our site, we may earn an affiliate commission. Why trust us?

 Despite being mid tier by today’s stack height standards, I got plenty of protection from the Rebel v4 on runs exceeding the two hour mark and would have had no problem taking its cushioning setup longer.
 Granted, I’m five feet tall.
 But my ancestors have ensured that I’m sturdily built; so I still love my fair share of impact protection as much as anyone.
 I’m glad to hear that Drew – who has a literal foot-and-a-half of height on me and therefore also at least a couple of pounds – seems to have likewise found the stack sufficient.

 For top-end speed and shorter interval work, I’d ultimately prefer a more specialized shoe than the Rebel v4 – like something with a slightly slimmer midfoot profile.
-And the Rebel v4 might also be just a tad toomuchfun for the most relaxed of recovery runs.
-But this shoe can still cover those extremes more than competently, and it does zapatillas de running New Balance ritmo bajo 10k talla 30 grises so handily that it’s an insanely easy choice as a daily trainer.
+And the Rebel v4 might also be just a tad toomuchfun Серые кроссовки new balance замшевые of recovery runs.
+But this shoe can still cover those extremes more than competently, and it does everything in between so handily that it’s an insanely easy choice as a daily trainer.

 Pros